intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 ===================

-Running a fully functional TDX guest requires CPU and HW support that is only available starting from Intel Sapphire Rapids (SPR) CPUs.
-On contrary, our TDX emulation setup allows testing SW running inside TDX guest VM early on and independent of the actual SPR HW availability.
+Running a fully functional TDX guest requires CPU and HW support that is only available on future Intel Xeon platforms.
+On contrary, our TDX emulation setup allows testing SW running inside TDX guest VM early on ahead of HW availability.
 It can be run on any recent and commonly available Intel platforms without any special HW features.
-However it is important to note that this emulation setup is very limited in the amount of features it supports and absolutely unsecure: emulated TDX guest runs under full control of the host and VMM.
+However, it is important to note that this emulation setup is very limited in the amount of features it supports and is not secure: emulated TDX guest runs under full control of the host and VMM.

 The main challenge for the setup is the emulation of the Intel TDX module.